RegTech 20:20 podcast: A round-up of this year’s industry insights and highlights

 The RegTech 20:20 podcast was launched at the end of last year, with the aim of demystifying RegTech in the UK, Australia, and beyond, by focusing on key industry issues and answering the questions that listeners have about the place and importance of solutions today.

-Hosted by Alex Ford, Encompass’ VP, Product and Marketing, the monthly podcast has focused on many aspects of RegTech and compliance, with episodes dedicated to topics including how RegTech has earned its seat at the table, how banks can succeed when it comes to implementing digital transformation projects, and the role of technology in fighting financial crime.
+Hosted by Alex Ford President, North America, Encompass), the monthly podcast has focused on many aspects of RegTech and compliance, with episodes dedicated to topics including how RegTech has earned its seat at the table, how banks can succeed when it comes to implementing digital transformation projects, and the role of technology in fighting financial crime.

 A range of experts – from regulators, vendors and industry associations – have offered their insight and experiences, as they have discussed how they see RegTech adoption and compliance obligations evolving, particularly with financial institutions in mind.